mantidproject/mantid/docs/source/interfaces/Muon Elemental Analysis.rst

 Plotting
 --------
 Tick the boxes corresponding to the detector you want to display.
-For each detector, a separate plot should appear in the same window.
+For each detector, a separate plot will appear in the same window.
 Each plot contains 3 lines: *Prompt*, *Delayed* and *Total*.

 .. image:: ../images/MuonElementalAnalysisPlot.png
   :align: center

-To remove one or more lines on the top right corner of the plot press *Remove line*, a table should appear.
+To remove one or more lines on the top right corner of the plot press *Remove line*, a table will appear.
 Select the lines you want to remove and press *OK*.
 Similarly, to remove one plot press *Remove plot*, select the plot you wish to remove and press *OK*.